PolusAI/microjson/docs/provenance.md

 Under each workflow, the `WorkflowProvenance` object includes:

 - **Properties** that describe the workflow run, in form of a dictionary, to enable flexible and scalable provenance tracking.
 Example of properties include run identifier, duration, operator, and input/output parameters.
 - **Output Artifacts:** These artifacts are the result of the workflow run.
-These in turn has the `microjson_links` field, which is a list of MicroJSON objects that is pertinent to the workflow run:
+These in turn has the `microjsonLinks` field, which is a list of MicroJSON objects that is pertinent to the workflow run:
     - **MicroJSON Traceability Links:** These links connect back to specific MicroJSON objects, specifying which parts of the object's properties are pertinent to the workflow run.

 **Rationale for Structure**